PlanterApp/planter_blog/content/posts/plan-a-cut-flower-garden/index.md

 ![A bouquet of dried flowers](https://4w1qaaek5t.ucarecd.net/3a307eb2-97d7-452e-b8f7-ce607a71f9e3/takehiro-tomiyama-aHf3dQqsSoU-unsplash.jpg)

 Dried bouquets are lovely because they can be enjoyed for many months.
 But not every flower is a good drying candidate.
 Some turn brown and crumbly.
-Here are a few ideas:
+Here are some flowers that are good for drying:

 * Baby's breath
 * Calendula